Insurance Software Testing

 XBOSoft’s insurance industry clients include large and small enterprises across the globe.
-Our strong insurance software testing team with their associated insurance domain and technology expertise offers a multitude of software testing services and quality assurance in the insurance industry.
+Our strong insurance software testing team with their associated insurance domain knowledge in software testing and technology expertise offers a multitude of software testing services and quality assurance in the insurance industry.

 Insurance Software Testing Challenges

 Insurance is a broad industry covering health, personal property, liability, automobiles, mortgages and more.
 With such a wide range, some companies specialize while others offer comprehensive product offerings.
 In the last year and a half, XBOSoft has worked together with another software company that mainly focuses on developing software for the insurance industry.
-During this time, we’ve accumulated knowledge in the insurance domain and have mastered key points that are important for insurance domain testing.
+During this time, we’ve accumulated expert domain knowledge in software testing and have mastered key points that are important for effective QA and insurance application testing.
 Some of them include: